 Advantages of hydroponics systems

 Why is this so?
 Plants have the potential to grow faster and bigger because they don’t need to work hard to get nutrients.
-A hydroponic system provides the plants what it needs, so it can grow upstairs fast instead of expanding its root system downstairs.
+A hydroponics system provides the plants what it needs, so it can grow upstairs fast instead of expanding its root system downstairs.

 Uses less water